IBSim/VirtualLab/docs/source/examples/Mesh_Voxelisation.rst

    * Set the greyscale values so the regions are distinct from one another.

+.. _Example3:
-Example 3: Using none Salome med mesh files
+Example 3: Using non **Salome** med mesh files
 *******************************************

-Our final example involves using mesh formats other than Salome med. **CAD2Vox** itself actually uses the python package `meshio. <https://pypi.org/project/meshio/>`_ to read in mesh data.
-This package officially supports more than 30 common mesh formats so if you have your mesh geometry in another format there is a good chance **CAD2Vox** will just work.
+This example involves using mesh formats other than Salome med. **CAD2Vox** itself actually uses the python package `meshio. <https://pypi.org/project/meshio/>`_ to read in mesh data.
+This package officially supports more than 30 common mesh formats.
+Therefore, if you have your mesh geometry in another format there is a good chance **CAD2Vox** will work 'out-of-the-box'.

 There are however, 3 caveats to bear in mind:

 #.
 We have not tested every possible format.
 We know that ``.med``, ``.stl``, ``.ply``, and ``.obj`` all work as expected.
 You are welcome to try other formats as they should work however, your results may vary.

-#. **CAD2Vox** can only work on meshes containing Triangles or Tetrahedrons no other cell shapes are currently supported.
+#. **CAD2Vox** can only work on meshes containing Triangles or Tetrahedrons.
+No other cell shapes are currently supported.

 #.
 Greyscale values from material data are only officially supported with ``.med`` since ``.obj``, ``.ply`` and ``.stl`` meshes don't contain material data.
-As such for other mesh formats the greyscale is just set to white (255) for the entire mesh.
+As such, for other mesh formats the greyscale is just set to white (255) for the entire mesh.
 You can change this value in ``greyscale_Welsh-Dragon.csv`` where you will find the "region" listed as "Undefined".

-With these in mind actually using a different mesh format through **VirtualLab** is as simple as setting ``Vox.mesh`` to a string containing the name of the file you wish to use including the file extension.
+With these in mind, using a different mesh format through **VirtualLab** is as simple as setting ``Vox.mesh`` to a string containing the name of the file you wish to use including the file extension.
 You can then place the mesh in the same default directory as you would for a ``.med`` mesh.
-Or as discussed earlier you can use the absolute path to the file, again including the extension.
+Or, as discussed earlier, you can use the absolute path to the file, again including the extension.

 For our example we will use the Welsh Dragon Model which was released by `Bangor university <http://vmg.cs.bangor.ac.uk/downloads>`_, UK, for Eurographics 2011.
 The model can be downloaded `from here <https://sourceforge.net/p/gvirtualxray/code/HEAD/tree/trunk/SimpleGVXR-examples/WelshDragon/welsh-dragon-small.stl>`_.
 This file should be placed in ``Output/Dragon/Tutorials/Meshes`` (or again you can set ``Vox.mesh`` inside ``Input/Dragon/Tutorials/TrainingParameters_Dragon.py`` to the path of the mesh file).